 Jolene Schroeder-- a Christian for 55+ years-- denomination--Catholic

-I learned to love Scripture twenty-five years ago when Depression jarred my world and fear hijacked my sleep, work, and entire life.
-I could do little else than take care of the basic needs of my family and read.
-While the remedies of antidepressants and counselling stabilized me, – I’m extremely grateful for those helps – I came to realize that the usual treatments wouldn’t cure me.
-My spirit was sick in its core and my depressed condition was simply a manifestation of a deeper condition.
+I learned to love Scripture twenty-five years ago when Depression jarred my world, and fear hijacked my sleep, work, and entire life.
+I could do little else than take care of my family's basic needs and read.
+While the remedies of antidepressants and counseling stabilized me – I’m extremely grateful for that help – I came to realize that the usual treatments wouldn’t cure me.
+My spirit was sick in its core, and my depressed condition was simply a manifestation of a deeper condition.
 I knew I needed a change in my conventional – even Christian – formation.

 Desperate to be well, I dug in.
 I memorized every encouraging truth I could find in scripture.
-I studied the words of the Psalmists, of Jesus, of the prophets and the apostles.
+I studied the Psalmists' words of Jesus, the prophets, and the apostles.
 I took these verses to bed at night and ruminated on their encouragements.
 I was desperate to believe that they might be truly true.
 Even though a life-long Christian, I was starting over.

 I didn’t simply memorize the words.
 I pondered them into my soul.

 Healing took time, as healing does.
 But I gradually began to believe the Scriptures at a deep level.

 After getting back on my feet, I determined that I would never again allow myself to be caught unarmed.
 I’ve continued to memorize spiritual truths, to go to sleep with them, and – when I’ve not been able to do that, to access the store that I deposited into my mind and spirit during those years of memorizing.
 I’ve added spiritual songs and prayers from the saints.
 Often, a short line of a verse would be enough to think about and put my mind and body to sleep.